ripon23/news_aggregator/README.md

 - Fetch news articles from configurable RSS feed URLs
 - Store articles in a MySQL database
-- Extract topics and named entities from article content using spaCy
+- Extract topics and named entities from article content using spaCy and Google ML Services (Seperated py file)
 - Filter articles based on keywords or publication dates
 - Avoid duplicate entries in the database
 - Periodically fetch and process new articles